Achilles tendinitis

 | | | | |

-Achilles tendinitis is an overuse injury of the Achilles (uh-KILL-eez) tendon, the band of tissue that connects calf muscles at the back of the lower leg to your heel bone.
+Achilles tendinitis is an overuse injury that causes inflammation, pain, and stiffness in the Achilles tendon, which connects the calf muscles to the heel bone.

 Inflammation Of Achillis Tendinitis Picture